near/docs/docs/concepts/gas.md

    }
    ```

-The price of gas at this block was 5000 yoctoNEAR (10^-24 NEAR).
-Storing 1 byte of data on a block costs 1 unit of gas.
-Had we been storing 1 byte of data on this block, then we would have been charged 1 unit of gas, or 5000 yoctoNEAR at current gas prices, for storage rent.
+The price of 1 unit of gas at this block was 5000 yoctoNEAR (10^-24 NEAR).

 ### How much does it cost to create an account?